 Supplementary Table 2

-Stability data for VPA, CBZ and PB in VAMS samples at Low and High QC (n=3) and left-over patient blood samples (n=3).
-Data are presented as the percentage difference between the concentration measured in samples stored at -20°C and samples stored at -80°C.
+Stability data for VPA, CBZ, and PB in VAMS samples at Low and High QC (n=3), and left-over patient blood samples (n=3).
+Data are presented as the percentage difference between the concentration measured in samples stored at -20°C and in samples stored at -80°C.

 Supplementary Figure 1

-Long-term stability prediction at -20°C for VPA, CBZ and PB in VAMS samples.
+Long-term stability prediction at -20°C for VPA, CBZ, and PB in VAMS samples.
 Dotted lines indicate the ±15% acceptance limits.

 Supplementary Figure 2

-%difference between concentrations obtained via the analysis of VAMS and DBS in function of a patient’s hematocrit.
+Percentage difference between concentrations obtained via the analysis of VAMS and DBS in function with a patient’s hematocrit.